+The design philosophy of ReMKiT1D is laid out, together with a workflow example demonstrating the use of the Python interface.
 Various verification tests are presented, together with parallel performance tests, which are focused on the novel parallelization in distribution function harmonics.
 It is shown that this approach works and provides a significant improvement in the scalability of the framework when handling kinetic models.
-In particular, we show strong scaling of kinetic simulations up to 1024 cores (8 nodes) on ARCHER2, enabled by the partitioning in the harmonic dimension.
 As for the verification tests, both individual operator tests as well as standard integrated tests such as the method of manufactured solutions or the Epperlein-Short test have been performed, showing expected agreement of the implemented models.